bugsnag/bugsnag-wordpress/README.md

 3. Upload the `bugsnag` folder using ftp or scp to the `wp-content/plugins` folder of your WordPress site.

-4. Click "Activate" on the "Bugsnag" plugin inside the "Plugins" section of your WordPress admin dashboard.
+4. Click *Activate* on the *Bugsnag* plugin inside the *Plugins* section of your WordPress admin dashboard.

-5. Click "Configure" and enter your Bugsnag API Key from your [Bugsnag Dashboard](https://bugsnag.com).
+5. Click *Configure* and enter your Bugsnag API Key from your [Bugsnag Dashboard](https://bugsnag.com).